Seven Migrants Die Crossing To Italy In Winter Weather - UrduPoint

 Seven Migrants Die Crossing To Italy In Winter Weather

-The Mediterranean Hope migration project said on Twitter that the 280 migrants hailed originally from Bangladesh, Egypt, Mali and Sudan, and "almost all of them were in a severe state of hypothermia".
+The Mediterranean Hope migration project said on Twitter that the 280 migrants came originally from Bangladesh, Egypt, Mali and Sudan, and "almost all of them were in a severe state of hypothermia".

 "The shocking thing is there continues to be a deafening silence from the Italian government and Europe, even in the face of deaths," Martello said.

+Winter weather was once a deterrent but despite freezing temperatures and rough seas, over 1,750 people have arrived in Italy so far this month, compared to 379 in the same period last year.

+"This tragedy shows that, even in this winter period, there is an urgent need to increase the number of rescue ships at sea that can rescue migrants quickly, save their life and bring them to a safe port," said Flavio Di Giacomo of the UN's migration agency, the IOM.

-After undergoing coronavirus tests, the survivors were split between the health centre and the heavily overcrowded reception centre on the tiny island, which lies closer to Africa than Italy.
+After undergoing coronavirus tests, the survivors were split between the health centre and the heavily overcrowded reception centre on the tiny island of Lampedusa, which lies closer to Africa than Italy.

-The centre, which can hold 250 migrants, currently houses over 600 people.
+The reception centre, which can hold 250 migrants, currently houses over 600 people.

 Just over 100 were to be transferred Tuesday to a quarantine ship moored off Cala Pisana, one of the island's tourist spots.